-Capture-the-Flag projects will be presented in class on Thursday's.
+Capture-the-Flag projects will be presented in class.
 These projects will encompass concepts presented in the appropriate week.
 View the specific Project assignments page.
 All lab assignment write-ups must be submitted in Word format wherever possible.
 In your write-up you need to include the following:

 - Provide the information that the project requires.

 - Include the tool you used for the project, where appropriate.

 - Include a summary of what you learned from the project, and how you might use it as a security professional.

 Quizzes, both announced and unannounced, will be given throughout the semester and will cover material previously discussed or to be discussed in class that day.
 Students are encouraged to read and review discussion materials before class.

 Late work will be accepted within one day of the announced due date.
 Late work will receive an automatic grade reduction of 25%.
 Late work turned in after the grace period will not be accepted.
 The only exception to this policy is if there is a University Excused absence or technical difficulties beyond your control.

 Make-up exams will be given for university-approved absences or absences pre-approved by the instructor.
 Illness, unless the instructor is notified in advance of the exam period, is not considered justification for make-up exams.
 Make-up exams, when given, will be at a time convenient to the instructor.
 Final exams are to be taken at the designated time and place.
 In extreme cases the final may be taken at a different time, however, the student must pay an early exam fee to the SUU Registrar's office and a copy of the receipt must be provided to the instructor before the exam is taken.

 The sharing of copyrighted material through peer-to-peer (P2P) file sharing, except as provided under U.S. copyright law, is prohibited by law.
 Detailed information can be found at http://www.suu.edu/it/p2p-student-notice.html.

 Emergency Notification System (ENS) will be activated.
 Students are encouraged to